dparson55/NRFLite/README.md

-**_Nov 18: With the help of a Rigol 1054, 2-pin mode is now working!_**  It is flawless when using the default 2MBPS radio data rate but 1MBPS and 250KBPS rates experience a few dropped packets in certain situations.
-I think it is good enough for release so am starting work on the examples.
+**_Nov 18: 2-pin mode is now working!_**  After learning to use an oscilloscope and doing lots of troubleshooting, operation with the 2MBPS data rate is working perfectly.
+1MBPS and 250KBPS data rates experience a few dropped packets in certain situations but I think they are good enough for release.
+I have started work on the examples and should have everything released by the end of the month.
-- [x] Perform testing of the ATtiny85 @ 1MHz, ATtiny84 @ 1MHz and 8MHz, and Arduino Uno @ 16MHz.
+- [x] Implement ATtiny85 @ 1MHz, ATtiny84 @ 1MHz and 8MHz, and Arduino Uno @ 16MHz.
 - [ ] Create examples.
 - [ ] Perform release (will be version 2.0.0).
 Arduino development environments < 1.5 will no longer be supported.
 - [ ] Create tutorial video.